2023–2025 Sundhnúkur eruptions: Blue Lagoon

 The Blue Lagoon is currently open, with operational hours subject to adjustments based on forecasts of wind conditions and gas emissions, as well as any potential threats to nearby roads from volcanic activity.
 The hot springs area has repeatedly been closed and evacuated due to the earthquakes and eruptions.
 Although it has not been significantly damaged, lava has frequently engulfed nearby roads, necessitating the construction of new ones.
 Following the November 2023 earthquakes, the area was closed to the public for over two months due to safety concerns.
-The springs were closed for three weeks beginning with the onset of the March–May eruption in 2024 due to their proximity to the volcanic activity and the continuous release of toxic gases.
+The springs were closed for three weeks beginning with the onset of the March–May 2024 eruption due to their proximity to the volcanic activity and the continuous release of toxic gases.
 Towards the end of the same year, the springs remained inaccessible for more than two weeks due to the November–December eruption, which caused the engulfment of the parking lot and nearby roads.
 The lava field has partially encircled the Blue Lagoon area, with the nearest lava front less than 200 m away from the facility, which is safeguarded by an engineered barrier.
 By December 2024, more than a year after the seismic and volcanic activity began in November 2023, the Blue Lagoon remained closed for a total of four months, accounting for approximately one-third of the time since the events.